GeorgeMcMullen/CalciPy/README.md

 ## Requirements, Dependencies, and Installation
 CalciPy expects that the input file is an Excel file containing ratiometric calcium fluorescent data, which is in the same structure that software packages like Nikon NIS-Elements exports data.
 See the samples directory for more information.

-The script requires Python (v2.7 at least).
+The script requires Python 2 (v2.7 at least, Python 3 has not been tested yet).
 Furthermore, the following Python libraries are required and can be installed with Pip.

 - openpyxl
 - numpy